 - The ability to optionally link an issue report to a requirement, a use case, a scenario, or attest case.

-- The ability to manage issue reports throughout their lifecycle as they are handled by the development team and the test team.
+- The ability to manage issue reports throughout their lifecycle as they are handled by the software development team and the test team.

 - The ability to maintain the dependency between issue reports and test cases.
+This allows tracking bugs to their source.

 - Providing up-to-date detailed status of issue reports and progress on handling them.